Panic Selling is also known as Capitulation: Steer Clear

 Panic can also lead to biases in decision-making.
 For instance, investors may fall prey to anchoring, attaching their financial decisions to an arbitrary reference point.
 This could lead to irrational decisions, such as selling off assets at a loss simply because they have fallen below a specific price point.

-Furthermore, panic can lead to overreactions, such as panic buying or selling.
+Furthermore, panic can lead to overreactions, such as buying or selling.
 This is often seen during times of crisis, where fear and uncertainty can lead to irrational behaviours such as stockpiling essentials or selling off assets indiscriminately.
 These overreactions can distort market prices and lead to inefficiencies.

 Emotions such as fear and greed are strong drivers of traders’ decision-making and, therefore, trading performance.
 Understanding these and other behavioural concepts can assist in improving decision-making and trading outcomes.